RioMando/liri-node-app/README.md

-# liri-node-app
+# liri
-Language Interpretation and Recognition Interface.
+##Language Interpretation and Recognition Interface.

+This app takes from the promp window one of the nex four options and gives you: